 DISCIPLINE BY CONSENT

 (a) Agreement.
-At any stage in the proceedings, the lawyer and disciplinary counsel may agree to the imposition of a stated sanction(s) or the issuance of a letter of caution in exchange for the lawyer's admission of any or all of the allegations of misconduct involved in the proceedings.
+At any stage in the proceedings, the lawyer and disciplinary counsel may agree to the imposition of a stated sanction, a range of sanctions, or the issuance of a letter of caution in exchange for the lawyer's admission of any or all of the allegations of misconduct involved in the proceedings.
 If the agreement is entered into after the filing of the formal charges, the agreement shall admit or deny the allegations contained in the formal charges.
-If the agreement is entered into before the filing of the formal charges, the agreement shall contain the specific factual allegations which the lawyer admits he or she has committed and the applicable provisions of the Rules of Professional Conduct or other ethical or disciplinary provisions that the lawyer has violated.
+If the agreement is entered into before the filing of the formal charges, the agreement shall contain the specific factual allegations which the lawyer admits he or she has committed and the applicable provisions of the Rules of Professional Conduct or other ethical or disciplinary provisions that the lawyer admits the lawyer has violated.
 The agreement shall be signed by disciplinary counsel, by the lawyer and, if the lawyer is represented by counsel, by the lawyer's counsel.
 The signature of the lawyer's counsel on the agreement shall indicate that counsel has advised the lawyer regarding the agreement and that counsel believes the lawyer is voluntarily entering into the agreement with a full understanding of the effect of the agreement.
 Together with any signed agreement, a lawyer may also submit to disciplinary counsel a sworn statement(s) or other documents, including affidavits by other persons, for the Commission and the Court to consider in mitigation.

-(b) Affidavit.
+(b) Affidavit of Consent.
 The lawyer shall also sign an affidavit stating that:

 (1) the lawyer consents to the sanction(s) or letter of caution;